ionic-team/ionic-framework/CONTRIBUTING.md

 ### Creating an Issue

+If you have a question on how something works you might want to visit the [Ionic Forum](http://forum.ionicframework.com/) first.

-If you think you might have found a bug, please start by making sure it hasn't already been [reported](https://github.com/driftyco/ionic/issues?state=open).
+If you think you have found a bug, or have a new feature idea, please start by making sure it hasn't already been [reported](https://github.com/driftyco/ionic/issues?state=open).
 You can search through existing issues to see if someone's reported one similar to yours.

 If not, then [create a plunkr](http://plnkr.co/edit/vD0O9M?p=preview) that demonstrates the problem (try to use as little code as possible: the more minimalist, the faster we can debug it).

 Next, [create a new issue](https://github.com/driftyco/ionic/issues/new) that briefly explains the problem, and provides a bit of background as to the circumstances that triggered it.
 Don't forget to include the link to that plunkr you created!

 ### Pull Request Guidelines